kevinchau/btc/_posts/blog/2015-02-22-bob-crimmins.md

 > Entrepreneurship is hard.
 There's no way you can learn it without doing it.

 Bob actively contributes to various Seattle organizations.
-He's on the board of Women in Tech Seattle, organizes Startup Poker 2.0, Founder to Founder, Techstars, 9Mile Labs, and TiE Young Entrepreneurs.
+He's on the board of Women in Tech Seattle, organizes Startup Poker 2.0 and Founder to Founder, and mentors entrepreneurs with Techstars, 9Mile Labs, and TiE Young Entrepreneurs.

-Coming from an entrepreneurial family, seeing and helping the family business grow from dog breeding, to rabbits, to a full on woodworking enterprise.
+Coming from an entrepreneurial family, seeing and helping the family businesses evolve from dog breeding, to rabbit farming, to large-scale wood product manufacturing.
 There were lots of entrepreneurial influences growing up.

-Now he's passing those experiences onto his two daughters, Sarah and Annalise.
+Now he's passing those experiences on to his two daughters, Sarah and Annalise.

 ### Women in Tech and Entrepreneurs